idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 !listing /pbfhr/reflector/meshes/fluid.jou

-Because nekRS uses a custom binary mesh format with a `.re2` extension, the mesh generation process for nekRS is slightly more involved than the setup for MOOSE, though we still begin by generating a mesh with Cubit. nekRS also imposes several additional restrictions that are important to acknowledge that do not exist for meshes used directly in native MOOSE applications.

 The complete fluid mesh is shown below; the boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.
 Names are shown in Courier font.
 While the names of the surfaces are shown in Courier